Sea Level Rise and Climate Adaptation

 Project Next steps

-- Coastal flood mapping will help inform future risk assessment and risk-based planning, which is considered the best practice for disaster risk reduction and climate adaptation.
+- When complete in 2020, the CVRD anticipates undertaking a risk assessment to inform risk-based planning, which is considered the best practice for disaster risk reduction and climate adaptation.

-- Project deliverables will support the CVRD’s aim to become more resilient to flood hazards and lay foundation for future flood mitigation planning.
+- The CVRD is in the research phase, which includes undertaking a coastal analysis to develop coastal hazard maps.
+Project deliverables will support the CVRD’s aim to become more resilient to flood hazards and lay the foundation for future flood mitigation planning which may include updates to bylaws and regulations as well as future assessments, policies and plans regarding sea level rise adaptation.